bmw-software-engineering/lobster/docs/schemas.md

 ```
 {
-   "ref"     : "codebeamer",
+   "kind"     : "codebeamer",
-   "instance" : STRING,
+   "cb_root"  : STRING,
    "tracker"  : INTEGER,
    "item"     : INTEGER,
-   "version"  : INTEGER
+   "version"  : INTEGER or null,
+   "name"     : STRING
 }
 ```

-The *instance* refers to the root codebeamer URL, *tracker* to the tracker that contains the item, and *item* is the numeric id itself.
-References to codebeamer objects are always precise, and so the *precise* value should be omitted or `true`.
+The *cb_root* refers to the root codebeamer URL (everything up to, but excluding, the `/cb/`), *tracker* to the tracker that contains the item, and *item* is the numeric id itself.
+The *version* if specified, references a specific version, otherwise the reference is to the HEAD.
+Finally *name* is the short human-readable name of the item.

 Note: we are considering to retire this kind of reference as it is too specific, and replace with a "online" reference that consists out of a